 We will advise you on how much your teeth will lighten with Zoom and maintenance instructions will also be given to help you keep your smile as bright for as long as possible.

-It is also common for our patients to have custom teeth whitening trays made so that it is easy to maintain the whiteness of teeth at home, with a lower concentration gel.
+Custom teeth whitening trays can also be made so that it is easy to maintain the whiteness of teeth at home, with a lower concentration whitening gel.